Who discovered umami and when was it discovered?

 The difference between Japanese and European soup stock

-Professor Ikeda may have invented umami, but he wasn’t the only person in the world who was trying to decipher the mysteries of soup stock.
+Dr. Ikeda may have been first to identify umami, but he wasn’t the only person in the world who was trying to decipher the mysteries of soup stock.
 Around the same time, but half a world away, a pioneer in the food industry named Julius Maggi was hard at work developing rapid-cooking dehydrated soups.
 Maggi’s work eventually resulted in the creation of bouillon cubes made from hydrolyzed vegetable proteins—it was the hydrolysates that produced the bouillon’s meaty flavor.
-Both Professor Ikeda and Mr. Maggi were working with soup stock to determine its component parts.
+Both Ikeda and Maggi were working with soup stock to determine its component parts.
 But there was one crucial difference.
 Japanese soup stock was based on kombu, and European soup stock was based on vegetables.
 Although both men had developed products based on soup stock, the component amino acids of their soups were different.

-Professor Ikeda wanted his discovery of umami to lead to the development of something useful for people’s lives.
+Ikeda wanted his identification of umami to lead to the development of something useful for people’s lives.
 He isolated glutamate from an amino acids mixture based on wheat protein hydrolysate, and went on to create a business to bring its umami taste to Japan, and then to the world.
-Mr. Maggi developed a bouillon cube using a protein hydrolysate that was a mixture of amino acids.
-The difference between the two inventions, based on a single amino acid or amino acid mixtures, reflects differences in food culture between Japan and Europe.
+Maggi developed a bouillon cube using a protein hydrolysate that was a mixture of amino acids.
+The difference between the two inventions, based on a single amino acid or amino acid mixture, reflects differences in food culture between Japan and Europe.

 Content you may like